-The State of Alabama assures that insurance provided under ALL Kids will not substitute for coverage under group health plans.
+Model Application Template for the State Children's Health Insurance Program The State of Alabama assures that insurance provided under ALL Kids will not substitute for coverage under group health plans.
 Alabama implements several measures to minimize the effects of crowd-out in the CHIP program.

-The joint application requires that the applicant state whether or not s/he has current health insurance and whether s/he has terminated that insurance within the past three months and the reason for this termination.
+The joint application requires that the applicant state whether or not s/he has current health insurance and whether s/he has terminated that insurance within the past 90 days and the reason for this termination.

 The ALL Kids program has a waiting period policy to deter crowd-out.
-Children, whose private coverage is voluntarily dropped, have a three-month waiting period before they can enroll in ALL Kids.
-ALL Kids monitors the percentage of applicants who are denied for not meeting the three-month waiting period due to voluntary termination of other coverage.
-There are four exceptions to the waiting period policy which pertain to minimizing crowd-out: (1) children whose previous private coverage is through an individual policy; (2) children whose previous private coverage is through COBRA; (3) children whose previous private coverage is through the Alabama Child Caring Foundation; (4) children whose previous private coverage lifetime benefits limits have been met (ACA removes lifetime limits effective September 23, 2010).
+Children, whose private coverage is voluntarily dropped, have a 3-month waiting period before they can enroll in ALL Kids.
+The CHIP Data unit monitors the percentage of enrollees who are subject to the three-month waiting period due to voluntary termination of other coverage through both internal data systems.
+The data unit also utilizes ongoing enrollee surveys to quantify the incidence of crowd-out.
+There are 4 exceptions to the waiting period policy which pertain to minimizing crowd-out: (1) children whose previous private coverage is through an individual policy; (2) children whose previous private coverage is through the Alabama Child Caring Foundation; (4) children whose previous private coverage lifetime benefits limits have been met.